dsatizabal/cpuy-timer/README.md

 make synth_timer
 ```

-and you should see a YoSys window opening showing the synthesis like this:
+and you should see a YoSys window opening showing the synthesis like this (as per 10Nov2023 this looks pretty weird):

 ![Timer module synthesis with YoSys](./img/synth.png "Timer YoSys Synthesis")